- Home

 For Non-EU Citizens

-Residence Permit in Barcelona
+Residence Permits in Barcelona

 FAQs

-A: Rent costs vary by neighborhood.
-On average, a one-bedroom apartment in the city center costs around €1,200 to €1,500 per month.
-In more affordable areas or outside the city center, rents can range from €800 to €1,200 per month.
+What are the average monthly rent costs in Barcelona?Rent costs vary by neighborhood and property type.
+On average, a one-bedroom apartment in the city center ranges between €1,350 and €1,700 per month.
+In areas outside the city center, rents typically range from €950 to €1,300 per month.